Hanaasagi/Haskell-Training/README.md

-# Haskell-pratice
+# Haskell-Training
-pratice Haskell in Codewars
+training Haskell in Codewars